OUR PLATFORMS

 Designing surrogate cytokine agonists represents a novel engineering approach to create a completely new pharmacologic class of cytokine therapeutics.
 Extracellular receptor dimerization is a fundamental mechanism by which most cytokines initiate signal transduction.
 Native cytokines bind to the extracellular domain of two or more cell surface cytokine receptor subunits and dimerize or multimerize the receptor to drive signaling within the cell.
 We have demonstrated that this intracellular signaling can be tuned by altering dimerization proximity or geometry of the cytokine receptor subunits.

-Unlike our partial agonist platform, where we employ targeted mutagenesis, our surrogate cytokine agonist platform enables us to combinatorially dimerize or multimerize receptor subunits in ways wild-type cytokines or mutein-based approaches cannot.
+Unlike our partial agonist platform, where we employ targeted mutagenesis, our surrogate cytokine agonist platform enables us to dimerize or multimerize receptor subunits in ways wild-type cytokines or mutein-based approaches cannot.
 This gives our surrogate cytokine agonist platform the potential for an almost unlimited array of biased signaling possibilities, including non-natural pairing of cytokine receptor subunits to create new biology and drive novel cell selectivity and signaling.
-We are exploring our first sets of surrogate cytokine agonists in preclinical studies and continuing to expand our library of surrogate cytokine receptor binders.
+We have entered into industry collaborations with this technology and are continuing to expand our library of surrogate cytokine receptor binders.

 Posters and Publications